Do you know how to use the Neutrals for SPRING coloring?

 What you need first are what we call your Wardrobe Essentials.
-These are the items you start with every morning - a pair of trousers, a skirt, a jacket or coat etc. They form the backbone of your wardrobe and need to be in neutral colors so that you can mix and match them into lots of different outfits.
+These are the items you start with every morning - a pair of trousers, a skirt, a jacket or coat etc. They form the backbone of your wardrobe.

 The lightest color that looks good with your coloring and is perfect next to your face is called your 'best white'.

-Ivory has a warm / yellow undertone the same as all the colors in your Color Family.
+Ivory has a warm / yellow undertone as have all the colors in your Color Family.
 Pure white is far too clinical for your golden coloring.

 This is your go-to color for staple 'link' items - tops, tanks, shirts and blouses; underwear and nightwear too.
 Ivory will link together neutrals and bright shades.